 Polynano—The strategic research center hopes to become the Danish competence hub for production-ready fabrication of polymer, nano-scale lab-on-a-chip (LoC) devices.
 PolyNano will offer a competitive edge to Danish biotech companies introducing LoC products, by removing the technology hurdle between lab-scale proof-of-principle and high-volume low-cost production of LoCs and further facilitating new research by easy access to LoC technology.

 Nanotechnology Research and Education

-Aarhus University houses the following nanotech-related centers:
+Aarhus University has the following nanotech-related centers:

-QuantumWise and the Technical University of Denmark are collaborating on a project that aims to makes it possible to simulate large-scale nano-electronic devices, where electron-phonon coupling is taken into account.
-This will enable the development of new tools for simulating the electrical and thermal properties of nano-electronic devices.
+QuantumWise and the Technical University of Denmark are teaming up on a project to enable the simulation of large-scale nano-electronic devices, where electron-phonon coupling is taken into consideration.
+This will allow the development of new tools for mimicking the thermal and electrical properties of nano-electronic devices.

-More recently, a team of researchers from the University of Copenhagen and the Chinese Academy of Sciences have collaborated to create a transistor from a molecular monolayer of graphene that has worked on a computer chip.
+Recently, a research team from the Chinese Academy of Sciences and the University of Copenhagen has partnered to develop a transistor from a molecular monolayer of graphene that worked on a computer chip.